1000copy/js24000/juamo.md

 ## cover letter

-Hello, I am Reco.
-I am a senior computer programmer and I love coding.
-I feel very much in line with the job opportunities you provide and have the confidence to do it, so I want to try it.
+Hey, I am Reco.
+I am a senior computer programmer and I love code very much.
+I think I am very suitable for the job opportunity you provide,so I want to try.

-## Why do you want to work with us?
+## Why do you want to work with us?FACE

-I love working remotely, and I also want to work with people from different cultures.
-From your job description , this job is exactly what I want.
+I love working remotely, and I also want to work with people from different cultures.So it is exactly what I want.
 Besides that you're doing the work of connecting people, it looks cool.

 ## Why do you want to leave your current company?
 Or what is the motivation behind your career change?

 For my family.
 My wife works in Hangzhou, China, and I work in Chengdu, China.
 We all love our current work.
 But in this way, we can get together only twice per month.
 So I decided to leave Chengdu's work.Besides that Hangzhou is known as China's Silicon Valley.
 Here I can see more intelligent people.

-## Why are you a suitable candidate?
+## Why are you a suitable candidate?FACE

+In the past ten years, I have made several products as a developer and a team leader.

-I have been worked remotely about two years and I have strong self-discipline and learning ability.
+and I have been worked remotely about two years and I have strong discipline to work remotely.

-I have also been written a English books and have good English communication skills.
-I believe that I can communicate smoothly with you.
+I have good English skills by which I can collaborate smoothly with you.

-In the past 10 years, I have had multiple identities in the team, one of them is a team manager, but more importantly, I am a programmer.
-I have been developed several products as  back-end developer role.

-I have also read a lot of books on psychology.
-I like to communicate and collaborate with others.
-I hope I can use what I have learned in practical work.

 ## What is your typical mission on a normal working day?
 Please describe your current daily work.